slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - If you are lonely when you are not alone, you are in bad company.
 - If a person is nice to you and to nobody else, that person is not nice.
 - Trust and vulnerability are correlated.
 Don’t hide your feelings from people who show you theirs.
+- Supporting helps people grow and builds healthy relationships.
+Fixing manipulates people and builds resentment and/or co-dependency.
 - Sometimes connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.

 > *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."